 Photo by Bill Dolak[/caption]

-The West Lake Nature Preserve is a 110-acre wetland bog with 1,400 feet of frontage along West Lake and within close proximity to Portage's city center.
-The Preserve boasts a variety of upland, woodland and sensitive wetland areas with unique plant species and animal habitats.
-Two miles of hiking trails are available, featuring a winding bark trail that meanders through a shaded lowland forest, and ends with a boardwalk promenade leading across a picturesque bog with panoramic view of West Lake.
+The West Lake Nature Preserve is a 110-acre wetland bog with 1,400 feet of frontage along West Lake and near Portage's city center.
+The Preserve boasts a variety of upland, woodland, and sensitive wetland areas, as well as unique plant species and animal habitats.
+Two miles of hiking trails are available, featuring a winding bark trail that meanders through a shaded lowland forest and ends with a boardwalk promenade leading across a picturesque bog with a panoramic view of West Lake.

 Lillian Anderson Arboretum

-The Lillian Anderson Arboretum is a private facility, owned by Kalamazoo College.
-They welcome members of the public who share their commitment to preserving the natural qualities of the Arboretum.
+The Lillian Anderson Arboretum is a private facility owned by Kalamazoo College.
+It welcomes members of the public who share its commitment to preserving its natural qualities.

 The Arboretum is comprised of 140 acres of marsh, meadow, pine plantation and second-growth deciduous forest in Oshtemo Township, Kalamazoo County, Michigan.